Supsu/py_raidattendance/readme.txt

-Raid attendance parser by Supsu
+Raid attendance parser by Teemu "Supsu" Laakso
 Written using Python 3.6.1

 This little software uses www.warcraftlogs.com API v1 and